tdurant72/SublimeUXAstro/README.md

 The easiest way to deploy a site like this is by using a service like Vercel, Cloudflare, or Netlify.
 Simply set up a free account on one of them, authorize your GitHub account, and grant access to all or selected repositories.
 From there, it should be as simple as setting up a new project in the dashboard; these services should handle the rest.

-## Contributing

-If you'd like to contribute to this project, please feel free to send me a pull request.
-I'm always looking for ways to improve this template.
-If it's for a bug fix, please create an issue first so we can discuss it, the same with a feature add.
-This will give me more understanding when reviewing the PR.
-I want to keep this project neat and fast, so please make sure to follow the guidelines below.

 ## Guidelines

-- Please use the [Prettier](https://prettier.io/) code formatter to keep the code clean and consistent.
 - Please use [Tailwind](https://tailwindcss.com/) classes for styling.
 - Please use [Astro](https://astro.build/) components for HTML.
 - Please use [Flowbite UI](https://flowbite.com/) components for HTML.